 I read for school.
 I read for pleasure.
-I read papers, articles, journals and a million other things as a English teacher.
+I read papers, articles, journals, and a million other things as an English teacher.
 This means basically that my backpack is the size of a small cave and has about 6 books-too-many on any given day.
 Want to lighten the load a bit?
-This Kindle Oasis Edition is a beautiful, glare proof and yes, extremely light solution to my back problem.
+This Kindle Oasis Edition is a beautiful, glare-proof, and yes, extremely light solution to my back problem.
 Take it from me – there is no better gift than a book.
 But let’s be honest, it’s 2018.
 The past meets the future with this Kindle, and I know I would love to receive this little baby on my desk come May.

 I think teachers make up at least 50% of travelers in my country.
-Perhaps it’s because we’re naturally more adventurous, or have a stronger need to learn foreign cultures and places.
-But really, it’s because of our guaranteed 2 month summer vacation.
+Perhaps it’s because we’re naturally more adventurous, or have a stronger need to learn about foreign cultures and places.
+But really, it’s because of our guaranteed 2-month summer vacation.
 It lends us the opportunity to travel high and low on a shoestring budget (we’re teachers, not explorers).
-This simple, sturdy and foldable waterproof hammock is an instant hotel room, and the perfect gift for a young English teacher.
+This simple, sturdy, and foldable waterproof hammock is an instant hotel room and the perfect gift for a young English teacher.

 the tide a bit and purchase this hokey but cute little trophy to show their gratitude.
 It even comes with a customizable plaque – perfect for retirement, tenureship or just to acknowledge a job well done.
 Also, this is pretty much guaranteed to make the other faculty members jealous – and we always need new gossip for the teacher’s lounge.